 4: What is a web browser?

 Your web browser is the wonderful piece of software that allows you to see what a website contains.
-It’s capable of downloading the contents and displaying them to the user.
+A web browser is a piece of software capable of downloading the contents of a website and displaying them to the user.
 To you, that is!

 Let’s suppose you want to visit a website.
 You know the web address for the site and are eager to type it into your web browser.
 That address could just be the domain name.
 It could also be a more specific address, perhaps for fetching just one image from the Web.
 Each resource has its own unique address, the Uniform Resource Locator (URL).
 The URL contains the domain name, too.